btrotta/kaggle-m5/Readme.md

 this post https://www.kaggle.com/c/m5-forecasting-accuracy/discussion/144067#),
 I decided that the recursive approach was only performing well on the training period by coincidence.

-I noticed that in the test period, there are very few new products (i.e. product that have not been sold before the test period).
+I noticed that in the test period, there are very few new products (i.e. products that have not been sold before the test period).
 So I excluded from the training set rows before the first sale date of a product in a store, and also excluded these rows when calculating aggregate features.